UCLA-SCaN/ucla-scan.github.io/index.md

 layout: home
 ---

-ScaN (Security and Networking) is a research lab at the [University of California, Los Angeles](https://www.ee.ucla.edu/) in the Electrical and Computer Engineering department.
+ScaN (Security and Networking) Lab is at the [University of California, Los Angeles](https://www.ee.ucla.edu/) in the Electrical and Computer Engineering department.